Bluegill

 Photo by: Matthew R. Thomas

-Identification: A moderately large, deep bodied sunfish with a small mouth.
+Identification: A moderately large, deep-bodied sunfish with a small mouth.
 The upper jaw does not extend past the front of the eye.
-Distinguishing features include a large back spot at the rear of the soft dorsal fin, long and pointed pectoral fins, and several evenly spaced dark vertical bars on the sides.
-Adults can grow to 16 in.
-(4.5 lbs.), but usually reach 6-11 in.
+Distinguishing features include a large black spot at the rear of the soft dorsal fin, long and pointed pectoral fins, and several evenly spaced dark vertical bars on the sides.
+Adults can grow to 16 inches and weigh up to 4.5 pounds, but usually reach 6-11 inches.

 Distribution and Habitat: Common and abundant throughout the state.
 Bluegill can inhabit nearly every type of water body, avoiding only extremely polluted habitats and high-gradient headwater creeks with little pool development.
 Preferred habitat includes clear, quiet waters near the shorelines of ponds, reservoirs, oxbow lakes, and pools of rivers and streams.